changetocoding/CSharpTraining/LessonX-DependencyInjection.md

 ## Lifestyles
 Very important.
 Singleton: means only one of it.
 Ever.
 That gets reused.
 Solves singleton problem easily
 Transient: Each time requested creates a new one.
 Good example is db context -> if singleton and another thread calls save changes in middle of your operation then your   operation also gets saved.
 Not good...
+Scoped